Skip to main content

 • Simulated bird impact at high velocity

-• Blade must not fragment dangerously
+• The blade must not fragment dangerously

 3. Fatigue Testing